-The district Rock Hill Schools is an equal opportunity employer.
-The district is committed to a policy of non-discrimination and equal opportunity.
-The district follows all It is the policy of the district to follow state and federal laws and guidelines pertaining to unlawful discrimination.
+The district is an equal opportunity employer.

+It is the policy of the district to follow state and federal laws and guidelines pertaining to unlawful discrimination.
 The district will recruit, hire, train, promote, and make other employment decisions on the basis of individual merit and without discrimination because of race, religion, color, disability, sex, age, alienage, genetic information, or national origin as required by applicable state and federal laws color, religion, sex, pregnancy (including childbirth or related medical conditions), age, disability, national origin, genetic information, or any other protected characteristic as may be required by state or federal law.